 Pirate metrics are a way to categorize and group KPIs depending on what aspect of your business you want to measure.
 The groupings are as follows:

-The five groupings are aligned with your customer lifecycle stages and were created to help marketers identify where they should focus their time to optimize their marketing and sales efforts.
+The five groupings align with your customer’s lifecycle stages, also called the customer journey or funnel.
+Each group helps marketers identify where they should focus their time to best optimize marketing and sales efforts.

-“It’s impossible to discuss AARRR metrics without first discussing its founder, Dave McClure,” as mentioned in this article.
-Dave originally coined the acronym in a famous presentation at the Seattle Ignite Summit, back in 2007, which has been forever immortalized on Slideshare.
+You can’t talk about the pirate metrics without mentioning its founder, Dave McClure.
+Dave originally coined the acronym in a famous presentation at the Seattle Ignite Summit back in 2007, which has been forever immortalized on Slideshare.

-Dave, as the co-founder of 500 Startups and an active investor, came across a lot of tech startups that just couldn’t properly scale.
+Dave, the co-founder of 500 Startups and an active investor, came across a lot of tech startups that just couldn’t manage to scale properly.
 Being a successful entrepreneur himself, he knew exactly where these startups should focus their time and efforts.
-After all, he struggled with growth at first himself.
+After all, he had personally struggled with growth himself.

-It’s essential to understand the framework of pirate metrics, because only when you know all the metrics will you be able to identify exactly where the leak is in your funnel and save your sinking ship.
+It’s essential to understand the framework of pirate metrics.
+Only when you know all the metrics will you be able to identify exactly where the leak is in your funnel and save your sinking ship.